 Magna is at risk for product warranty, product liability and recall costs, and is currently experiencing increased customer pressure to assume greater warranty responsibility.
 Certain customers seek to impose partial responsibility for warranty costs where the underlying root cause of a product or system failure cannot be determined.
 For most types of products, we only account for existing or probable product warranty claims.
 However, for certain complete vehicle assembly, powertrain systems and electronics contracts, Magna also records an estimate of future warranty-related costs based on the terms of the specific customer agreements and/or Magna's warranty experience.
 Product liability and recall provisions are established based on Magna's best estimate of the amounts necessary to settle existing claims, which typically take into account: the number of units that may be returned; the cost of the product being replaced; labour to remove and replace the defective part; and the customer's administrative costs relating to the recall.
 Where applicable, such provisions are booked net of recoveries from sub-suppliers and along with related insurance recoveries.
 Due to the uncertain nature of the net costs, actual product liability costs could be materially different from our best estimates of future costs.
-In 2021, our warranty accrual decreased by \$37 million compared to 2020.
-See Note 14 of our consolidated financial statements for the year ended December 31, 2021, which have been filed on SEDAR and are on Magna's website (www.magna.com).
+In 2022, our warranty expense (net) increased by \$19 million compared to 2021.
+See Note 12 of our consolidated financial statements for the year ended December 31, 2022, which have been filed on SEDAR and are on Magna's website (www.magna.com).